 - Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, heartburn, anemia, blood clotting problems, ulcers or other stomach or bowel problems, a vitamin D deficiency, or a history of cancer.
 Tell your doctor if you have dental problems or if you wear dentures.
 Also tell your doctor if you smoke or drink alcohol.

 - This medicine may cause the following problems:

 - Increased risk for a thigh bone fracture

 - Low calcium levels

 - The effervescent tablet contains sodium.
-Tell your doctor if you are on a salt-restricted diet, or if you have a history of heart failure, high blood pressure, or other heart or blood vessel disease.
+Tell your doctor if you are on a low-salt diet.

 - Your doctor will check your progress and the effects of this medicine at regular visits.
 Keep all appointments.

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.

 Call your doctor right away if you notice any of these side effects: